-Religious Education Department
+Religious Education Faculty

 Religion is about exploring and understanding the world around us.
 Religion has always been with us.
 Throughout history, it has expressed the deepest questions human beings can ask, and it has taken a central place in the lives of virtually all civilizations and cultures.
 RE allows students to explore ultimate questions such as: Why are we here?
 Where does evil come from?
 What happens when we die?

 In modern times religion may not be so obviously prominent in the lives of many, yet the claims of religion continue to persist even as scientific and non-religious perspectives have become ever advancing.
 We still find religion everywhere, on television, in film, in popular music, in our community.
 We discover religion at the centre of global issues and cultural conflict.
 We see religion in the lives of the people we know and love, and in ourselves, as we grow and discover the person that we are.